rahulpandey70/Social-media-restApi/README.md

 ## Getting Started

     Create vitual env
+        Command:-
-        Command:- python3 -m venv <NameOfYourEnvironment>
+            python3 -m venv <NameOfYourEnvironment>

     Install fast api
+        Command:-
-        Command:- pip install fastapi[all]
+            pip install fastapi[all]

-## To run
+## To run locally

-    Use Command
+    Use Command:-
         uvicorn app.main:app --reload

     This command will continuously check if anything you do changes in your file.